cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Bignums {#bignums}

-Protocols using tag values 2 and 3 extend the generic data model ({{cbor-data-models}}) with "bignums" representing arbitrary integers.
-In the generic data model, bignum values are not equal to integers from the basic data model, but specific data models can define that equivalence.
+Protocols using tag values 2 and 3 extend the generic data model ({{cbor-data-models}}) with "bignums" representing arbitrarily sized integers.
+In the generic data model, bignum values are not equal to integers from the basic data model, but specific data models can define that equivalence, and preferred encoding never makes use of bignums that also can be expressed as basic integers (see below).

 Bignums are encoded as a byte string data item, which is interpreted as an unsigned integer n in network byte order.
 For tag value 2, the value of the bignum is n.
 For tag value 3, the value of the bignum is -1 - n.
+The preferred encoding of the byte string is to leave out any leading zeroes (note that this means the preferred encoding for n = 0 is the empty byte string, but see below).
-Decoders that understand these tags MUST be able to decode bignums that have leading zeroes.
+Decoders that understand these tags MUST be able to decode bignums that do have leading zeroes.
+The preferred encoding of an integer that can be represented using major type 0 or 1 is to encode it this way instead of as a bignum (which means that the empty string never occurs in a bignum when using preferred encoding).
+Note that this means the non-preferred choice of a bignum representation instead of a basic integer for encoding a number is not intended to have application semantics (just as the choice of a longer basic integer representation than needed, such as 0x1800 for 0x00 does not).

 For example, the number 18446744073709551616 (2\*\*64) is represented as 0b110_00010 (major type 6, tag 2), followed by 0b010_01001 (major